rm-you/supybot-jira/README.md

                                          When setting this from within IRC, you will probably need to use double-quotes or the bot will fail to handle your input.
-                                         (ex: "(?:(?<=\\s)|^)[A-Z]+-[0-9]+(?:(?=[\\s.?!,])|$) - Capital letters dash numbers") supybot.plugins.Jira.OauthConsumerName = The Consumer Name use in Jira linked applications supybot.plugins.Jira.OauthConsumerKey  = The Consumer Key use in Jira linked applications supybot.plugins.Jira.TokenDatabase     = Filename that stores yaml-based user tokens for Jira OAuth
+                                         (ex: "(?:(?<=\\s)|^)[A-Z]+-[0-9]+(?:(?=[\\s.?!,])|$) - Capital letters dash numbers") supybot.plugins.Jira.OAuthConsumerName = The Consumer Name use in Jira linked applications supybot.plugins.Jira.OAuthConsumerKey  = The Consumer Key use in Jira linked applications supybot.plugins.Jira.OAuthConsumerSSLKey    = The RSA Private Key use for handling tokens supybot.plugins.Jira.OAuthTokenDatabase     = Filename that stores yaml-based user tokens for Jira OAuth
 ```

 For linking Jira with supybot see https://confluence.atlassian.com/display/JIRA/Linking+to+Another+Application